Showing posts with label Miami Nightclub history. Show all posts

 Among the parade of entertainers were the burlesque queens of the day who included Miami Beach in their tours throughout the country.
 Blaze Starr, Lili St. Cyr, Evelyn West (with her “treasure chest”), and Tempest Storm joined a list of scantily clad performers who headlined the beach adults-only night clubs.
 These exotic dancers studied their craft; it was a time when taking off one’s clothes was considered an art.

 Two big-name strippers of the day eventually claimed the Miami area as home: Dorian Dennis, and Zorita the Snake Dancer.
-Their paths were to intersect late in their careers.
+Their paths were to cross late in their careers.

 Dorian Dennis (known by her family as Rene), was born in Brooklyn to parents who were pharmacists.
 Dorian set out to follow a similar vocational path; she earned a bachelor’s of science degree in chemistry in a pre-med program at New York University.
 She wanted to become a doctor but finances forced her into other work.
 Her first job after college was at the US Army’s Fort Monmouth where she analyzed wire.
 It didn’t pay much.